nest/nest-simulator/doc/userdoc/guides/parallel_computing.rst

 kept constant.
-A simulation with a specific number of virtual processes will always yield the same results, no matter how they are distributed over threads and processes, given that the seeds for the random number generators of the different virtual processes are the same (see :doc:`Random numbers in NEST <random_numbers>`).
+A simulation with a specific number of virtual processes will always yield the same results, no matter how they are distributed over threads and processes, given that the seeds for the random number generators of the different virtual processes are the same (see :ref:`Random numbers in NEST <random_numbers>`).

 In order to achieve a constant number of virtual processes, NEST